 A natural next step is to combine the framework introduced in this paper with more structural approaches.
 It is in fact easy to take our estimated Markovian earnings components to simulate or estimate fully-specified life-cycle models of consumption and savings.
-We provide an illustration of a simple life-cycle simulation model using the nonlinear dynamic quantile specification for earnings in Section S2 of the Supplementary Appendix.
+We provide an illustration of a simple life-cycle simulation model using the nonlinear dynamic quantile specification for earnings in Section S2 of the Supplemental Material.
 Moreover, the nonlinear model can be generalized to allow for other states and choices.
-For example, we could extend the analysis to incorporate intensive and extensive margins of labor supply, as in Low, Meghir and Pistaferri (2010), and family labor supply, as in Blundell et al. (2016).
+For example, we could extend the analysis to incorporate intensive and extensive margins of labor supply, as in Low, Meghir, and Pistaferri (2010), and family labor supply, as in Blundell, Pistaferri, and Saporta-Eksten (2016).

-Lastly, in this paper we have abstracted from the role of business cycle fluctuations.
-In a recent paper on US Social Security Data for 1978-2010, Guvenen, Ozcan and Song (2014) find that the left-skewness of earnings shocks is counter-cyclical.
-In future work it will be interesting to apply our framework to document distributional dynamics over the business cycle.
+Last, in this paper we have abstracted from the role of business-cycle fluctuations.
+In a recent paper on U.S. Social Security Data for 1978-2010, Guvenen, Ozcan, and Song (2014) found that the left-skewness of earnings shocks is countercyclical.
+In future work, it will be interesting to apply our framework to document distributional dynamics over the business-cycle.